 - The Most Surprising Way Decluttering Improves Your Life

-How do you decide what to keep when you’re decluttering?
-What questions do you find most helpful?
+What questions do you ask while decluttering?
 Let us know in the comments!